Dayda1us/Remove-MicrosoftApp/README.md

 # Remove-MicrosoftApp

-## Description
 When you install a fresh copy of Windows 10/11, Windows will come with preinstalled Microsoft apps that you may not want.
-The script will allow you to remove any unwanted Microsoft apps that you do not use with the ability to.
+The script will allow you to remove any unwanted Microsoft apps that you do not use.

 ## ⚠️Disclaimer
 It is advised not to use PowerShell 7 to run this script as you'll receive a loop of error messages as shown below: